hvihvi/glnt/README.md

 Manual git verifications automated :

-- "Do I have conflict with anyone else?"
+> Do I have conflict with anyone else?

-- "Can I rebase my branch without bothering someone else?"
+> Can I rebase my branch without bothering someone else?

-- "Are my commit messages properly written?"
+> Are my commit messages properly written?

-- "Did I forget a TODO reminder, or to test something?"
+> Did I forget a TODO reminder, to tag an ISSUE, or to test something?
-- ...

-`Glnt` takes a look at your history to answer these kind of questions automatically.
+**Glnt** takes a look at your git history to answer these questions automatically.

-It can be used to self check, facilitate code reviews, enforce rules surrounding git in a team/project, provide feedbacks via CI tools...
+It can be used to facilitate code reviews, enforce rules surrounding git in a team/project, provide feedbacks via CI tools...

 # Installation